Lemoncode/ngrx-by-sample/03 set up store/ngrx-app/README.md

 * `app/games/reducers`
 * `app/games/actions`

-### 4. Now we are going to create our first action
+### 4. Now we are going to create our first action, place it in the actions folder.

 ```typescript games.actions.ts
 import { Action } from '@ngrx/store';